iamlucianojr/aerospike-client-php/README.md

 Notes on the internals of the implementation are in [doc/internals.md](doc/internals.md).

 [Example PHP code](examples/) can be found in the `examples/` directory.

-Full documentation of the Aerospike database is available at http://www.aerospike.com/docs/

 ## Dependencies